FdelMazo/PosterDownloader/README.md

 ## Installation & Quick Usage

 * End User:
-    * Download from ['releases'](https://github.com/FdelMazo/PosterDownloader/releases) the latest one and extract everything
+    * Download the executable from ['releases'](https://github.com/FdelMazo/PosterDownloader/releases) the latest one and extract everything
     * After that, just start the PosterDownloader.exe (Windows) or write ./PosterDownloader in the terminal (Linux)

 ## Complete Features